LouisCHague/ecoli_git_test/README.md

 # Git/GitHub as a Genome Version Comparison Tool
-- Git permits the user to visualise the differences between the nucleotides of genome versions using the command: `git diff --color-words=.` However, this can only be performed on the command-line; GitHub is unable to visualize the differences.
+- Git permits the user to visualise the differences between the nucleotides of genome versions using the command: `git diff --color-words=.`.
+However, this can only be performed on the command-line as GitHub does not support the visualisation of difference across large files.
 - The user has no capacity to lift-over FASTA sequence data to dependent files (vcf, gff, SAM, etc.).